 Although stories about LGBT youth experiencing support and acceptance from their families, peers, and communities are growing, challenges persist.
 LGBT youth, as well as youth who may be perceived as LGBT or gender nonconforming,3 may experience physical and emotional bias, violence, and discrimination from their families, or in their schools, employment, and communities.4 They may experience bias and feel depressed and isolated because of inadequate support at home, in school/work, and in their community.
-Consequently, they are more likely to commit suicide, be homeless, and use illegal drugs because of these environmental challenges.5 It is therefore important to be aware of available information and resources to address these challenges that affect some LGBT youth, while also acknowledging and building on their strengths and resilience.
+Consequently, they are more likely to attempt suicide, be homeless, and use illegal drugs because of these environmental challenges.5 It is therefore important to be aware of available information and resources to address these challenges that affect some LGBT youth, while also acknowledging and building on their strengths and resilience.

 Federal and local policies and practices are increasingly acknowledging and focusing on LGBT youth, and numerous national advocacy and other organizations are also giving greater attention to LGBT and questioning youth in their work.6 Encouraging greater acceptance and support for all youth, including those who are or are perceived to be LGBT, will make communities, schools, and other settings safer, better places for all youth.